Samsung Galaxy Watch Active 2

 The Samsung Galaxy Watch Active 2 (stylized as Samsung Galaxy Watch Active2) is a smartwatch developed by Samsung Electronics, running the Tizen operating system.
 Announced on 5 August 2019, the Active 2 was scheduled for availability in the United States starting on 23 September 2019.

-The Active 2 was released in two sizes, 40mm or 44mm, and two connectivity formats, either Bluetooth or LTE capability.
+The Active 2 was released in two sizes, 40 mm or 44 mm, and two connectivity formats, either Bluetooth or LTE capability.
 The LTE version functions as a standalone phone and allows a user to call, text, pay, and stream music or video without a nearby smartphone.
+An Under Armour Edition of the Active 2 was released on October 11, 2019, containing a watch face and strap branded with the Under Armour logo.

 Samsung announced as part of the move to move from Tizen OS to Wear OS by Google starting from August 2022.
-The Watch Active 2 will stop receiving software and security updates while the Watch 3 will stop receiving software updates in 2023.
+The Watch Active 2 will stop receiving software and security updates, while the Watch 3 will stop receiving software updates in 2023.